DynamoDS/Dynamo/README.md

 - Open file defaults to sample directory
 - UI improvements and cleanup
 - Cache previous position of Dynamo window, do not maximize on startup
-- Add XYZStartEndVector, CrossProduct, Negate, and Average.
+- Add XYZStartEndVector, CrossProduct, Negate, and Average
-- Add section view, iso view, and bounding box.
+- Add section view, iso view, and bounding box
-- Normalize the vectors when creating a transform.
+- Normalize the vectors when creating a transform
 - Lacing is set to "Longest" by default
 - Updates, fixes, and culling of Samples